 She is also a certified group fitness and Les Mills RPM instructor and a running enthusiast by heart.

 Terri began the blog back in 2009 to document her personal progress.
-Fifteen years later, she continues to inspire others to build health habits.
+Fifteen years later, she continues to inspire others to build healthy habits.

 The blog is primarily about running, sharing tips, motivation, favourite gear and advice for beginners.